fac-12/facd-todo/README.md

 * view the tasks I have added in a list so that I can plan my day
 * mark tasks as complete so that I can focus on the tasks I have left
 * the to-dos to be large enough so that I don't hit the wrong one with my thumb

-As a disorganised person I want to:
+* click on any part of a to-do to mark it as complete so that it's easier for me to check to-dos off

+HOW

+We are expected to create pure functions and use TDD for testing.

+We initially discussed some minimalist design, but now present you with some rad 90s web realness :thumbsup:

+STRETCH GOALS

 * edit my to-dos so that I can amend them if the task changes
+* a visual indication of which to-do I'm about to interact with so that it's clear what I'm editing
 * click on any part of a to-do to mark it as complete so that it's easier for me to check to-dos off
-* a visual indication of which to-do I'm about to interact with so that it's clear what I'm editing

-We are expected to create pure functions and use TDD for testing.
+* sort my to do list - ideally by priority